Camilla Belich

-Camilla Vera Feslier Belich is a New Zealand lawyer and politician who became a Member of Parliament, representing the New Zealand Labour Party, in 2020.
+Camilla Vera Feslier Belich is a New Zealand lawyer, trade unionist and politician.
+She has been a Member of Parliament, representing the New Zealand Labour Party, since 2020.

-Biography

-Early life and career
+Early life and family

+Belich was raised in Wellington, where her grandfather Sir Jim Belich was mayor from 1986 to 1992.
+Her parents were trade unionists.
+As a teenager, Belich attended Wellington East Girls' College and was a member of the Wellington City Youth Council.
+While in the seventh form, she was selected to represent Rongotai MP Annette King as a member of the third New Zealand Youth Parliament in 2000.
+She would go on to be one of six former youth MPs to be members of Parliament in 2021.

-As a law student Belich became involved in student politics and was co-president of the New Zealand University Students Association.
-In 2000 she was a member of the New Zealand Youth Parliament, selected to represent Rongotai MP Annette King.
+Belich studied te reo Māori and law at Victoria University of Wellington.
+She became involved in student politics and was co-president of the New Zealand University Students Association with Andrew Kirton, her future husband, in 2005.
+Kirton and Belich have three children, the third of whom was born after Belich was elected to Parliament.

+Legal career

 Belich has worked as an employment lawyer, beginning her career at Oakley Moran, a Wellington law firm, before moving to London in 2009 where she worked for a law firm and later for Unison, the largest trade union in the United Kingdom between 2012 and 2016.
 There, she won acclaim for her role in winning a high-profile case in the Court of Justice of the European Union about safe working hours.

-She became an expert on employment discrimination cases and in January 2017 she joined the Wellington employment law firm Bartlett Law as a Senior Associate.
-She also worked for unions in New Zealand as a barrister and solicitor, firstly on equal pay issues at the New Zealand Council of Trade Unions from 2016 to 2019, and subsequently for the Public Service Association in Auckland.
+Returning to New Zealand, she joined the Wellington employment law firm Bartlett Law as a senior associate in 2017.
+She specialised in employment discrimination cases.
+She also worked for unions in New Zealand as a barrister and solicitor, firstly on equal pay issues at the New Zealand Council of Trade Unions until 2019, and subsequently for the Public Service Association in Auckland.